Want to buy some retro Sunderland football shirts? read on…

 Prolific during this period was Gary Rowell who eventually scored 102 goals by the time he left in 1984 – which was a post-war club record at the time (it was later surpassed by Kevin Phillips).

 TOFFS (which stands for The Old Fashioned Football Shirt) specialises in handcrafted, vintage football shirts made to the highest quality in the North of England – with each shirt as close to the real thing as possible.

 1937 FA Cup Final Shirt

-TOFFS have a small number of great vintage Sunderland shirts.
-In particular I like the 1937 FA Cup Final shirt (above).
+TOFFS has a small number of great vintage Sunderland shirts.
+In particular, I like the 1937 FA Cup Final shirt (above).
 Sunderland started the season as defending champions but eventually finished eighth.

 They did however win the FA Cup Final – beating Preston North End 3-1.
 Bobby Gurney scored the first goal and Gurney is the highest goalscorer ever for Sunderland with 205 league goals in 348 games.